MoniMurray/spin-me-a-story/README.md

 Spin-me-a-Story is a Python terminal, interactive short-story generator aimed at 'early readers' - the 6-10 age-group - which runs in the Code Institute mock terminal on Heroku.

-Users can choose the direction their bespoke story takes, see character names they may recognise, and choose to read additional short-stories after the first ends.
+Users can choose the direction their bespoke story takes, see character names they may recognise, and choose to generate and read additional short-stories after the first ends.

 ## Features